cesarvenancio/customer-challenge/README.md

     1. If the customer is in the range:
         1. add to customers list
         2. Ignore customer and continue the process
-    2. Sort list based on userId (ASC)
+4. Sort list based on userId (ASC)
-    3. Print result - Customer id and distance
+5. Print result - Customer id and distance

 ## Technologies

 This project was created using:
 * Java 8
+* jackson-databind 2.9.8
+* Junit 4.1.2
+* lombok 1.18.6

 ## Setup